Making your Dream come True: Setting GoalsWritten by Scott Dreyer

 Creating goals has 5 crucial elements.
 To help you be successful, your idea must be:

 1. Specific.
 (If not, your idea is just a wish or a daydream.)
 For example, saying "I want to be in shape" or "I want to improve my grades" is vague.
 By the end of the year, it is hard to know if you have reached that goal or not.
-Specific version of these goal are: "I want to be able to run a 7-minute mile," "I want to be able to finish a 5 kilometer hike in the mountains," or "I will have all A's or B's this semester."
+Specific versions of these goals are: "I want to be able to run a 7-minute mile," "I want to be able to finish a 5 kilometer hike in the mountains," or "I will have all A's or B's this semester."

 2. Measurable.
 This is related to being specific, because we need goals to be something we can measure.
 Let's take the goal of health again.
 To say "I want to work out," is too vague and weak.
 Saying "I want to work out at the gym" is specific, but it's still not good enough.
 A measurable goal is, "I am going to work out at the gym, at least 3 times a week, for at least 50 minutes each time."
 This is not a wish, but a specific, measurable goal.
 By each Saturday night, you can look back on your week and know if you met your goal or not.

-3. Your goal.
+3. Your goal/Attainable.
 When you think about the goal, is it truly something you believe in?
 In other words, are you working for something because your friends, parents, or spouse wants you to do?
 To be increase your chance of attaining it, be sure it is something that is meaningful to you.
 For example, I have a friend who is a licensed attorney.
 She was successful at it for years, but she told me she went into law because her father suggested she do it.
 Later in her career, she stopped being a lawyer and became--get this--a public high school English teacher.
 Why? it was what she wanted to do, and she found her bliss.

 4. Time-specific.
 Here too, an idea without a time limit is only a wish or a daydream.
 What's wrong with this thinking?